sonjaynicolay/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 In this section of the analysis I took a look at the total summary of suspension coil dataset.
 After getting the total summary I split the data by the  three lot numbers, to create a lot summary.
-This allows for a further analysis is possible variation in manufacturing and other contributing factors.
+This allows for further analysis and shows that there is possible variation in manufacturing and other contributing factors.

 #### Total Summary